rthomasv3/AutoGameBench/README.md

 ## Goals

 1. Multiplatform would be great.
-Not sure if it's possible, but an automated testing framework that runs in Windows, Mac, and Linux would be a major time and money saver and would do wonders for game quality.
+Not sure if it's possible, but an automated testing framework that runs on Windows, Mac, and Linux would be a major time and money saver and would do wonders for game quality.
 2. Performant enough to not impact results when benchmarking.
 3. Wrap it all up in a nice UI with graphs and easy test management and creation.
 4. Simple CLI for use with CI/CD.